 The purpose of these visas is to allow a person to travel to Ireland on a number of occasions during the dates shown on the visa, for short trips only.
 It is not permitted to use this category of visa to bypass immigration rules governing residency in the State - i.e. it is not possible to remain in Ireland for a period of 90 days and then seek to re-enter the country for a further period of up to 90 days.
 Any abuse of this may result in future application being refused.

-If you are applying for a Long Stay Visa (Study, Employment, Dependant), please apply for a Single Entry Visa.
+If you are applying for a Long Stay Visa (Study, Employment, Dependent), please apply for a Single Entry Visa.
 On arrival to Ireland, register with the Immigration Authorities and then you can apply for a Multi Journey Re-entry Visa.

 Visa Categories/ Documents Required

 Prior to submitting your visa application click on the relevant visa category link below to view the documentation required.
 Failure to submit sufficient documentation may result in your application, unnecessarily, being refused.
-The VFS checklist does not provide a list of what documents are required.

 The Visa Office reserves the right to request additional documentation, if required, in support of an application.
 The provision of all of the documentation listed in no way guarantees that a visa will be granted.